jberes/ThumbnailBuilder/client/readme.md

 ## Step 2 - Add Reveal JavaScript API

-1 - Modify the `index.html` file to include the `infragistics.reveal.js`  and the Roboto fonts from Goggle script at the bottom of the page just before the closing `</body>` tag.
+1 - Modify the `index.html` file to include the `infragistics.reveal.js`. jQuery and the Roboto fonts from Goggle script at the bottom of the page just before the closing `</body>` tag.

 ```html
 <script src="https://dl.revealbi.io/reveal/libs/1.6.4/infragistics.reveal.js"></script>